postgresml/postgresml/pgml-cms/docs/guides/embeddings/README.md

 ## Vectors support arithmetic

 Vectors can be operated on mathematically with simple equations.
 For example, vector addition is defined as the sum of all the pairs of elements in the two vectors.
-This might be useful to combine two concepts into a single embedding.
-For example "frozen" + "rain" should be similar to (≈) "snow" if the embedding model has encoded the nuances of natural language.
+This might be useful to combine two concepts into a single new embedding.
+For example "frozen" + "rain" should be similar to (≈) "snow" if the embedding model has encoded the nuances of natural language and precipitation.

 Most vector operations are simple enough to implement in a few lines of code.
 Here's a naive implementation (no hardware acceleration) of vector addition in some popular languages: